 - Refusal to permit, at the expense of a person with a disability, reasonable modifications of existing premises occupied or to be occupied by such person if the modifications are necessary to afford the person full enjoyment of the premises; however, if reasonable under the circumstances, you can require the tenant to agree to remove the modifications upon termination of the lease.

 - Refusal to make reasonable accommodations in rules, policies, practices or services when such accommodations are necessary to afford persons with disabilities equal opportunity to use and enjoy a dwelling.
+See “Reasonable Accommodations – Modification of Premises” below for information about when a landlord may be required to make physical modifications of leased premises for a disabled tenant.

 If you decide to reject an applicant, evict an existing tenant, or decline to renew a lease in a situation where the person might claim illegal discrimination, be sure to retain documentation of all your non-discriminatory reasons for your decision in case a discrimination claim is filed.